resamsel/dbmanagr/README.md

 ### Usage
 ```
-usage: dbexport [-h] [-i INCLUDE] [-x EXCLUDE] [-m LIMIT] [-f LOGFILE]
+usage: dbexport [-h] [-I | -U | -t] [-i INCLUDE] [-x EXCLUDE] [-m LIMIT]
-                [-l LOGLEVEL]
+                [-f LOGFILE] [-l LOGLEVEL]
                 uri

 positional arguments:
-  uri                   The URI to parse.
-Format for PostgreSQL:
+  uri                   the URI to parse (format for PostgreSQL:
                         user@host/database/table/column=value; for SQLite:
-                        databasefile.db/table/column=value
+                        databasefile.db/table/column=value)

 optional arguments:
   -h, --help            show this help message and exit
+  -I, --insert          output format: SQL insert statements
+  -U, --update          output format: SQL update statements
+  -t, --test            use test writer
   -i INCLUDE, --include INCLUDE
-                        Include the specified columns and their foreign rows,
+                        include the specified columns and their foreign rows,
-                        if any.
-Multiple columns can be specified by
+                        if any (multiple columns can be specified by
-                        separating them with a comma (,)
+                        separating them with a comma)
   -x EXCLUDE, --exclude EXCLUDE
                         Exclude the specified columns
   -m LIMIT, --limit LIMIT
-                        Limit the results of the main query to this amount of
+                        limit the results of the main query to this amount of
                         rows
   -f LOGFILE, --logfile LOGFILE
                         the file to log to